Lattice design and experimental studies of nonlinear resonance at the Cornell Electron Storage Ring: Introduction

-In this paper, we will discuss the theoretical calculations of TRIBs near a 3rd-order resonance line with both Hamiltonian perturbation theory and map-based theory \cite{ef_book:2016}.
+In this paper, we will discuss the theoretical calculations of TRIBs near a 3rd-order resonance line with both Hamiltonian perturbation theory and map-based theory \cite{ef_book:2016}, both of which have been well established, and here we will outline the necessary equations for better discussions.
 Then we will show the experimental results observing TRIBs at various conditions at CESR.
 The paper is organized as follows.
-The theory of the nonlinear resonance near a 3rd-order resonance line is discussed in Sec.~\ref{theory}.
+The theory of the nonlinear resonance near a 3rd-order resonance is discussed in Sec.~\ref{theory}.
 The lattice design and in particular the optimization of sextupoles is discussed in Sec.~\ref{design}.
 Particle tracking simulations, developed to demonstrate the formation of TRIBs at different tunes with optional clearing kicks, are discussed in Sec.~\ref{sim}.
 Theoretical calculations of adjustment of TRIB's location in the horizontal phase space are discussed in Sec.~\ref{phase_con}.
 The experimental results demonstrating the formation and control of TRIBs in phase space are shown in Sec.~\ref{exp}.
 Finally, the discussion and conclusion are in Sec.~\ref{discussion}.